 on buying products that reduce our environmental impact.

-All cleaning supplies are bio-degradable.
+Our cleaning supplies are bio-degradable.
 Our green hotel is

-committed to purchase local products, and regional organically
+committed to purchase local products, and organically

 grown food products

-with a high standard of health and quality criteria.
+focusing on health and quality criteria.
 Proud of the beautiful traditional arts and crafts of the

 Maya people, we buy all our new décor items directly from Mayan communities.
 This contributes to the conservation of native traditional artful skills while increasing their income opportunities.